Terminology for Dancing

-The small, winged creatures found mostly in statuary within churches.
-They are also the code name for experienced dancers who attend classes to fill in squares and help new dancers, a.k.a. mentors, and many times, Frontier Squares Club Members.
+The small, winged creatures found mostly in statuaries within churches.
+They are also the code name for experienced dancers who attend classes to fill in squares and help new dancers, a.k.a. mentors, and often Frontier Squares club members.

-Calls are made by a caller who communicates to the dancers what steps to dance.
+Calls are made by the caller, who communicates to the dancers what steps to dance.

 - Patter or Hash Call: The first dance part of a square dance tip.
 It is characterized by its unstructured and often puzzling dance choreography.
 The music is usually instrumental, and the calls are not sung but rhythmically spoken.
 At the end of this call, the caller must restore the original order of the square.

 - Singing Call: The second dance part of a square dance tip.
 The dance instructions are sung as well as the lyrics during the duration.
 The music is often a popular song, and the call is timed to fit.
 It is more structured than a typical hash call.
 At the end of a singing call, the caller restores the original order of the square.

 Dress attire for classes and workshops is casual and comfortable.
 For Club Dances, it has become the custom at Frontier Squares for the dress attire to be casual in June, July, and August.
 (We typically start dressing casually at our annual picnic through Labor Day.)
 We encourage and welcome traditional square dance attire as described below for the rest of the year.
 We also prefer dancers to wear square dance attire for demonstrations.

 Frontier Squares' club colors are burgundy and white, which we encourage people to wear when we banner raid other clubs or attend events as a group.
 Club members have purchased burgundy polo shirts (embroidered with names) for casual wear during some dances and events.
 There are different styles of dress attire, and none of us are here to be "Fashion Police" - pick the style that's you!